Apple leads $50M investment in UnitedMasters platform for indie musicians

 “We are doing distribution and brand services with technology,” Stoute said.

-Stoute said the company will use the new funding to invest in international growth and double down on its tech research and development and invest in finding talent.
+He said the company will use the new funding to invest in international growth and double down on its tech research and development and invest in finding talent.
 Right now, the company has about 250 people.

 GamesBeatGamesBeat's creed when covering the game industry is "where passion meets business."
 What does this mean?
 We want to tell you how the news matters to you -- not just as a decision-maker at a game studio, but also as a fan of games.
 Whether you read our articles, listen to our podcasts, or watch our videos, GamesBeat will help you learn about the industry and enjoy engaging with it.
 How will you do that?
 Membership includes access to: